 Volunteering, fundraising and outreach have always been a central component to college life at Trevelyan.
 Trevelyan is extremely community-minded.
 Our students do lots of excellent work in outreach, volunteering, and fundraising.
 We have an elected student Outreach Officer, who coordinates volunteering opportunities, and an elected Charities Officer, who heads our Charities Committee.

-50 student volunteers from Trevelyan College visited the Durham Coast to take part in a beach cleaning activity.
+Over 50 student and staff volunteers from Trevelyan College visited the Durham Coast to take part in a beach cleaning activity.
 The group helped the local economy by picking up litter making the beach a safer environment, and saving the marine animals from potential danger.

 I personally want to work in the third sector, as I really enjoyed volunteering when I am in university and want to continue that in areas that I am interested in!
 Volunteering is perfect for me because I can get to know the sector and decided whether this kind of work is the right one for me.
 Even if I eventually decide to go into a different sector, the contacts and experience that volunteering has brought is more than enough rewards in itself!